 Monero Coin (XMR) On The Crypto Market

-Let’s talk about the most important factor for crypto trader, the price.
+Let’s talk about the most important factor for the crypto trader, the price.
 Nobody really cares about a certain coin if the price is not really doing well on the market.
 Well, XMR is currently sitting on the 10th position, and its position on the cryptocurrency rankings is often seen as how important privacy coins are in the eyes of crypto traders.
 Sometimes XMR falls out of the top 10 rankings but eventually it always comes back.
 XMR is currently trading at ~$92.70 and it is trading with huge liquidity ($103 million USD per day).
 Just like other altcoins, Monero is also a victim of Bitcoin market dominance this year.

 XMR/BTC trading pair on Binance, for example, has more than $4 million daily trading volume.
 While XMR is seen as privacy coin but there’s no hard evidence that many people actually use XMR more than Bitcoin when it comes to ‘hidden’ transactions.
 Apparently, most people still use XMR to trade to other coins.
 In other words, people buy and sell this coin for speculation purposes.

 Monero is one of the biggest pioneers of privacy coins and many Monero believers believe Monero is more technologically advanced than other privacy coins such as ZCash.
-The future of XMR is still pretty much questionable at the moment, but this is just like every other crypto out there.
+The future of XMR is still pretty questionable at the moment, but this is just like every other crypto out there.
 While many people believe privacy coins will always have a place in cryptocurrencies future but some other people believe they will never be able to escape governments’ regulation.

 Switchain is an instant non custodial cryptocurrency exchange.
 Our user user-friendly platform makes trading crypto easy and fast.
 We work with different cryptocurrency trading partners to guarantee the best cryptocurrency rates to our clients.